TheNetworkGuy/netbox-zabbix-sync/README.md

 # NetBox to Zabbix synchronization

 A script to create, update and delete Zabbix hosts using NetBox device objects.
-Currently compatible with Zabbix 7.0.
-Zabbix 7.2 is unfortunately not supported and will result in the script failing.
+Tested and compabible with all [currently Supported Zabbix Releases](https://www.zabbix.com/life_cycle_and_release_policy).

 ## Installation via Docker